PSL Wrap: McCarthy's AmaZulu FC humbled, Stellenbosch FC close gap on Mamelodi Sundowns

 Mothwa was beaten for the second time in the 51st minute when Ohizu scored from close range to make it 2-0 to Sekhukhune and it was his fifth league goal of the season.

-Babina Noko were reduced to 10 players when Mahlangu was sent off after receiving his second yellow card of the game having kicked Mothwa.
+Babina Noko were reduced to 10 players when Mahlangu was sent off after receiving his second yellow card of the game, but they managed to contain Usuthu until the game ended in a 1-0 win in favour of Sekhukhune.

-The victory took Sekhukhune to fourth place on the league standings, while AmaZulu remained eighth on the log.
+The victory took Sekhukhune to fourth place on the league standings as they continue to impress in their debut season in the local top flight, while AmaZulu remained eighth on the log.

 Meanwhile, Stellenbosch FC maintained their unbeaten start to the current PSL season when they secured a 1-0 win over Marumo Gallants at Danie Craven Stadium in the Western Cape.